PlaidWeb/Canimus/README.md

 ### Subscriptions

-Generally-speaking, the player should periodically refresh the feeds that it has knowledge of, as well as using a protocol such as [WebSub](https://en.wikipedia.org/wiki/WebSub) for immediate "pings" for when an update should take place.
+Generally-speaking, the player should periodically refresh the feeds that it has knowledge of at some regular interval, as well as supporting [WebSub](https://en.wikipedia.org/wiki/WebSub) for immediate "pings" when an update takes place.

 If a feed or its content disappears in some way other than being explicitly deleted, it should be up to the player to handle this in a graceful manner.
 For example, content which has just gone offline should be listed as "temporarily unavailable," and then after a certain period of unavailability it could be removed.

+The current page of the feed should always be fully processed.
+Any archival URLs should be retrieved if they were not already processed.
+This includes both `next` and `previous`.

 ### Collisions